Happy Ending (Hopsin song): Music video

 A music video for "Happy Ending" was released on October 13, 2017.
 In the video, Hopsin is having a discussion in a restaurant about a "happy ending" as he explains to his friends what the colloquial usage of the term means, telling them his story about the Asian massage parlor.
 The scene then shifts to an Asian massage parlor, where Hopsin waits in the lobby before being taken into the back room for a massage.

-Midway through, the masseuse offers sex, holding two jars with money labeled "Suckee" and "Fuckee" that cover her breasts.
-The video portrays a simulated handjob, fellatio and penetrative sex while Hopsin ejaculates confetti.
+Midway through, the masseuse strips naked and offers sex, holding two jars with money labeled "Suckee" and "Fuckee" that cover her breasts.
+The video portrays a simulated handjob, fellatio and penetrative sex, also humorously censored by props and camera angles, after which Hopsin ejaculates confetti.
+Hopsin said, "I'm fully naked in the video and it looks halfway like a porno."

 The video was removed from YouTube after less than a day as it violated the website's nudity guidelines.
 Hopsin angrily responded on Twitter claiming that there was no nudity in the video, tweeting "I busted my ass on that happy ending video!
 I can't believe they removed my shit!
 Fucked up my whole marketing campaign" and "I ain't see no nipples in that shit.
 I wore a dick sock."
-However, Hopsin halted his attempts to put the video back on YouTube, saying "I would never want to piss off a whole race of people and the Asian community isn't really happy about it and that's not the type of attention I want on myself."
+Hopsin initially explained that, "the Asian people, of course a lot of them don't feel too happy about it, but it's my reality; it's something that I've done."
+He later halted his attempts to put the video back on YouTube, saying "I would never want to piss off a whole race of people and the Asian community isn't really happy about it and that's not the type of attention I want on myself."